XMPP-Interop-Testing/xmpp-interop-testing.github.io/_documentation/selecting-tests.md

 - `IoTDataIntegrationTest`
 - `MultiUserChatIntegrationTest`

-## Excluding tests
+## Configuring tests

-Every test runner has two configuration options that can be used to exclude tests.
-Both of these are optional.
+Every test runner has four configuration options that can be used to include or exclude tests.
+All of these are optional.
 You can use them with one or more values, if so desired (unless otherwise stated in the runner-specific documentation, you can use comma-separated values to provide more than one value for an option).

 - `disabledTests` - used to configure names of tests that are to be skipped.
 For example: `IoTDataIntegrationTest,MultiUserChatIntegrationTest`
 - `disabledSpecifications` - A set of specifications (not case-sensitive) that are to be skipped.
 For example: `XEP-0045,XEP-0060`
+- `enabledTests` - used to configure names of tests that are to be included.
+- `enabledSpecifications` - A set of specifications (not case-sensitive) that are to be included.

+If all options are blank, then all tests are executed.

+If an option to both enable and disable tests is provided, then both apply - tests will only run that match the enabled list, and are not in the disabled list.
+(An example of where this might be useful: You want to test the implementation of a specification but know that your implementation doesn't include a feature and so you disable certain tests.)

-That's all to it!
+That's all there is to it!

 _Splash image courtesy of [Rima Kruciene, Unsplash](https://unsplash.com/photos/black-and-white-audio-controller-close-up-photo-gpKe3hmIawg?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash)_